 - Guidance for what you can do once you’re fully vaccinated continues to evolve.
-According to CDC guidance, after you’ve been fully vaccinated, you can:
+The following information from the Centers for Disease Control and Prevention provides guidance about what you can do after you’ve been fully vaccinated.

-- Travel domestically without a pre- or post-travel test, and without quarantining after travel (requirements or restrictions by airlines or other modes of transportation may apply)
+- You can travel domestically without a pre- or post-travel test, and without quarantining after travel.

 For the latest information, members and nonmembers can call our KP COVID Vaccine InfoLine at 1-855-550-0951, available 24/7.
 Callers will hear a recorded message with the latest information, available in English and Spanish, and it will be updated as more information becomes available.